Back to home

 Key Points

-Andorran tennis player Vicky Jiménez has reached the quarterfinals of the WTA Mérida Open in Mexico, defeating Poland's Magda Linette 7-5, 6-7, 5-7 in a grueling three-set match that lasted three hours and 23 minutes.
+Andorran tennis player Vicky Jiménez Kasintseva has reached the semifinals of the WTA Mérida Open 500 in Mexico after defeating Poland's Magda Linette, the eighth seed and world No. 47, in the quarterfinals.
+The 20-year-old secured a 7-5, 6-7(5), 7-5 victory in three hours and 23 minutes, the longest match in the tournament's history amid challenging winds.

 In doubles, Jiménez and Ukraine's Valeriya Strakhova fell 1-6, 6-4, 5-10 to Spain's Cristina Bucsa and China's Jiang Xinyu.